Using Paint to Make Your Small Space Look Bigger

 The Power of Light Colors to Open Up a Room

-•Avoid dark colors like navy, forest green or eggplant which can make walls seem like they’re closing in.
+• Avoid dark shades like navy, forest green, or eggplant, which make walls feel like they’re closing in.

-•Consider painting your ceiling the same color as your walls.
-This helps the space feel more expansive.
+• Consider painting your ceiling the same color as the walls for a more expansive effect.

-•Paint any trim or molding the same color as your walls to help the room feel unified and open.
+• Paint trim and molding the same color as the walls to unify the space.

 Strategic Use of Dark Colors to Add Depth

-Painting just one wall in a dark, dramatic color helps add visual depth without making the room feel cramped.
-The dark wall recedes, creating an illusion of more space.
-For the most open feel, choose the wall opposite the doorway or window.
-TIP: For extra drama, consider navy blue or deep forest green.
+Painting one wall in a rich, dramatic color creates visual depth.
+The darker wall recedes, giving the illusion of more space.
+For best results, choose the wall opposite a doorway or window.
+Deep navy or forest green work especially well.

-• Ceilings: A shade or two lighter than the walls is ideal.
-All white can be too stark.
+• Ceilings: Choose a shade one or two tones lighter than the walls.
+Pure white can sometimes feel too stark.

-• Trim: For the trim, choose a color in the same color family as the walls but a few shades lighter.
-This helps the trim blend in rather than stand out.
+• Trim: Pick a color in the same family as your wall color but lighter.
+This helps trim blend instead of stand out.

 Doors

-Painting doors the same color as the walls helps them disappear, creating an open flow from room to room.
-For more contrast, choose a color a few shades darker or lighter than the walls.
-Either way, painting doors the same color as the trim helps unify the space.
+Painting doors the same color as the walls makes them disappear, creating flow from one space to another.
+For contrast, go a few shades darker or lighter than the walls, but always match the trim for a unified look.

 Furniture

-In a small room, bulky furniture can make the space feel cramped.
-Choose streamlined pieces with legs that allow airflow underneath.
-This makes the room appear more open.
-Also, painting furniture the same color as the walls helps it blend into the space, creating an illusion of more room.
+Large, bulky furniture can shrink a room.
+Choose streamlined pieces with legs that lift them off the floor, and consider painting them the same color as the walls so they blend in, adding to the illusion of more space.

 Tricking the Eye With Color Blocking